Best low-interest business loans for bad credit

 Accion Opportunity Fund works to increase equity in financing.
 This nonprofit says that more than 90 percent of its clients are diverse business owners (women, people of color and business owners operating in communities with low-to-moderate income).

 Accion Opportunity Fund offers small business loans in amounts from $5,000 to $250,000 with repayment terms from 12 to 60 months.
-They don’t specifically state a minimum time in business or annual revenue, which makes this lender a good option for startup business loans.
-And the company says it looks at more than just your credit score when deciding whether or not to fund your loan, so it’s an option for small business loans for bad credit borrowers.
+This lender accepts businesses with one year in business and a minimum of $50,000 in annual revenue, far less than most lenders require.
+And the company says it looks at more than just your credit score when deciding whether or not to fund your loan, so it’s an option for low credit business loans.

 Fundible: Best for business line of credit

-Fundible specializes in business loans for bad credit.
-It offers several types of small business loans, including a business line of credit with loan amounts of up to $250,000 and monthly interest rates starting at 1.0.
-Fundible works with business owners with credit scores of 500, which is impressive, as few other lenders will go that low when it comes to any kind of small business loan for bad credit borrowers.
+Fundible specializes in bad credit business loans.
+It offers several types of small business loans, including a business line of credit with loan amounts of up to $250,000 and simple interest rates starting at 6.00 percent.
+Fundible works with business owners with credit scores of 450, according to a spokesperson, impressive since few other lenders will go that low when it comes to any kind of small business loan for bad credit.

-• Be ready to show three months of business bank account statements proving that $8,000 average monthly revenue.
+Be ready to show three months of business bank account statements proving your average monthly revenue.
 Beyond that, you can complete the application process online, which should only take a few minutes.
-Bonus: if you’re approved, you can receive your funds in as little as 24 hours.
+Bonus: if you’re approved, you can receive your funds in as little as the same day.

 Kiva: Best for no-interest term loans